mamoore1440/Econ-Blog-old/src/content/posts/what-are-bonds.md

 categories:
   - Foundational Information
   - Yields
+  - Investing
 ---

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Bonds and equities are the twin giants of the investing world.
 And while bonds are not as glamorous as stocks; they are the foundation of the financial world and offer a boring yet (mostly) stable yield.
 Let's very briefly talk about yields and then get into bonds with three questions: What is the anatomy of a bond?
 Where can you find bonds?
 And what are bond credit ratings?</p>

 <!--more-->

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Because I do not have an article explaining yield I am going to just briefly explain it here: Yields are all around us and can be found in almost everything we do.
 At it's most basic definition a yield is the return.
 It doesn't even have to be a return on an investment.
-For instance if you give 2 eggs to a friend and he gives you 3 eggs back then you got a yield of 1 egg (50%): Even if you expect to lose those 2 eggs and get none back.
-If you buy a company at $100 a share and you sell when it goes up to $120 a share.
+For instance if you give 2 eggs to a friend and he gives you 3 eggs back then you got a yield of 1 egg (50%): Even if you expected to lose those 2 eggs and get none back.
+If you buy a company at $100 a share and then sell when it goes up to $120 a share.
 Then the yield was $20 (20%).
 If you study for 2 hours and get a 20% higher score than you did on your first attempt of a quiz: Then your yield for the two hours of studying was 20%.
 In general you should not care about the nominal value.
-You should only care about the perctage gain or loss.</p>
+You should only care about the percentage gain or loss.</p>
 <br>

 ### The Anatomy of a bond: